ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

         IDirectoryToMapConvertOptions
     }
 }
-export { Files }
+export { File_2 as File }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
 //
 // @public
 interface IConditionalJsonDeferredObject extends IConditionalJsonKeyResult {